-You see, Sarah realized that most WYWTF students had exceptional potential and were successful… but some people just weren’t the right fit.
+You see, Sarah realized that most WYWTF students had exceptional potential and were successful… but some people that were joining just weren’t the right fit.

 Maybe they didn’t have enough foundational language skills, maybe they weren’t willing to put in the work, or maybe they were too desperate and they needed to focus on keeping a roof over their heads rather than creating a new business.
 (Think of Maslow's hierarchy of needs -- it's going to be hard to learn a new skill when your basic needs aren't being met, right?)

-I don’t claim to know Sarah’s exact thought process or what prompted the change.
-She has shared her big vision for WYWTF, and it includes vetting students to ensure they have the ability to become exceptional copywriters.
+I don’t claim to know Sarah’s exact thought process or what prompted the change -- that's not my business.
+But she HAS shared her big vision for WYWTF, and it includes vetting students to ensure they have the ability to become exceptional copywriters.

-I WANT this community to have the most ethical, authentic, well-trained writers — because when the tide rises, all the ships rise up as well.
+I WANT this community to have the most ethical, authentic, well-trained writers.

 You're not going to be quizzed or tested when you book a call to join WYWTF -- I think they're just looking for a basic sense that you're capable, ethical, and understand what the program is and isn't.